LOVE-DOCTOR/MultiTrain/README.md

 # MultiTrain

-MultiTrain is a python module for machine built with the aim of assisting you to find the machine learning model that works best on a particular dataset.
+MultiTrain is a python module for machine learning, built with the aim of assisting you to find the machine learning model that works best on a particular dataset.

 ## REQUIREMENTS